 She says the risk is that the messages are ambigious and they need to be clear and consistent.

-Next story in National: Striking port workers still hoping for resolution
+Next story in New Zealand: Striking port workers still hoping for resolution

 Copyright © 2011, Radio New Zealand